JogoShugh/hyper-library/README.md

 To combat the ever growing pressures of late returns, the *workflow* of our API must change.
 Now, users with unpaid fines (due to late returns) must first *pay* their fines, before checking out any more books.

-To simulate the change in this workflow - find the class
+To simulate the change in this workflow, find the class

 ```
         InMemoryFineRepository